Sales Manager Career Overview

 Are you ready to discover your MBA program?

-A challenging mid-level management position, sales managers require strong communication, leadership, and organizational skills.
-Sales managers typically need at least a bachelor's degree, but others possess a graduate business degree, such as an MBA, which can help managers advance in the field.
-The leadership responsibilities of sales management positions lead to strong salary potential; the Bureau of Labor Statistics reports that sales managers earn an annual median wage of $126,640.
+Because this is a mid-level management position, sales managers require strong communication, leadership, and organizational skills.
+Sales managers typically need at least a bachelor's degree, but others hold a graduate-level business degree, such as an MBA.

 What Does a Sales Manager Do?

-As their job title implies, sales managers lead and manage sales teams, coaching sales personnel, tracking and analyzing relevant data, and devising strategies to improve efficiency and customer service.
+Sales managers lead and manage sales teams.
+Typical duties include coaching sales personnel, tracking and analyzing relevant data, and devising strategies to improve efficiency.
 Sales managers may also develop sales plans, assign territories, and set quotas.
 They often perform HR-related work, including hiring, training, and evaluating members of the sales team.

-Sales managers often function as coaches for sales teams.
-Successful managers understand how to oversee their team without micromanaging, knowing when to offer guidance and when to sit back and let their salespeople sell.
-Sales managers most frequently interact with members of their sales team, though they also communicate with other managers and executives to determine high-level sales strategies.
+Sales managers function as coaches for sales teams.
+Successful managers understand how to oversee their team effectively, knowing when to offer guidance and when to sit back and let their salespeople sell.
+Sales managers most frequently interact with members of their sales team, though they also communicate with other managers and executives to determine sales strategies.

 A Day in the Life of a Sales Manager

 Sales managers perform a variety of roles, and they must strike a balance between supporting their sales team and navigating logistical and administrative challenges.
-On any given day, they may train new employees, analyze data to formulate new sales strategies, and offer individual support to sales personnel.
-This list highlights some common tasks for sales managers.
+A typical day may include training new employees, analyzing data to formulate new sales strategies, and offering individual support to sales personnel.

 - Training New Salespeople